 Each image contains its own reasoning for this, something I consider when looking at other images.
 Would I have cut the frame there?
 This Swiss location provides the learning ground for rock edges and lines descending into corners and will sharpen your compositional abilities.

-Our base is a family run B&B close to the river with lovely helpful owners.
+Our base is a family-run B&B close to the river with lovely helpful owners.
 It’s a popular venue for divers and walkers with good food and ensuite rooms.
-They are well facilitated with on-site access to wifi, a bar and restaurant.
-As always there’s no room sharing or single supplement.
+They are well facilitated with on-site access to wifi, a bar and a restaurant.
+As always there’s no room for sharing or a single supplement.
 Hotel TripA

 Reserve your place for this creative landscape photography workshop

-After a successful visit in May 2018, I’m offering two tours in 2019.
-The group size will be limited to 4.
-The price will be £1750.00 for the 7 nights based on at least 3 people in the group including transport, accommodation and breakfasts.
+I’m offering tours from 2024 and the group size will be limited to 4.
+The price will be £2200.00 for the 7 nights based on at least 3 people in the group including transport, accommodation and breakfasts.
 You can view my portfolio from the Valle here.
-The workshop will comprise of 5 days photography and one day of on location post production.
+The workshop will comprise 5 days of photography and one day of location post-processing.

-Use the form below to register your interest for this ‘landscape photography workshops Europe’ trip and I’ll promptly get back to you with availability.
-You will need a telephoto in your kit bag, a wide angle and a decent tripod.
+Use the form below to register your interest in this ‘landscape photography workshops Europe’ trip and I’ll promptly get back to you with availability.
+You will need a telephoto in your kit bag, a wide-angle and a decent tripod.
 If you require filters then I recommend Format Hitech.
 Let me know if you are unsure what to purchase.
 You’ll need to arrange flights into Milan and from there it’s a train service to the nearest town closest to the location from which you’ll be collected.
+Details for trains and collection will be provided.